 Yuri On Ice is one of the most revolutionary anime adaptations in recent years.
 It brings together a traditional niche genre with LGBTQ+ themes.
 It leads the way for other creators to include those aspects, whether they be romance or sports-related.

-The anime TV series handles these topics maturely, without relying on any unrealistic fantasies that are often found within yaoi and shounen-ai manga/anime like Yuri’s relationship with Victor being perfect from day 1; rather, it takes us through their ups and downs as well as some mistakes along the way but ultimately shows viewers how beautiful love can truly be when you have someone who understands your flaws – just like what we see between Yuri & Victor here!
+The anime TV series handles these topics maturely, without relying on any unrealistic fantasies that are often found within shounen-ai manga/anime like Yuri’s relationship with Victor being perfect from day 1; rather, it takes us through their ups and downs as well as some mistakes along the way but ultimately shows viewers how beautiful love can truly be when you have someone who understands your flaws – just like what we see between& Victor here!

 Check Out: 10 Of The Best Anime Like Yuri!!!
 On Ice